Asif-Rot/OOP_Ex3/README.md

 - In this test all the methodes are being test.

-## Perform comparisons between the last project (OOP_ex2), NetworkX, and our graph
+## Perform comparisons between this project, our last project (OOP_Ex2) and NetworkX package

 In this part we ran the algorithms for comparisons:
 - shortest_path
 - connected_component
 - connected_components

-  More info in the Wiki page:
+  _More info in the Wiki page:_

   [Click here](https://github.com/Asif-Rot/OOP_Ex3/wiki)